Lorenz-s/NitroHat/TheNitroHat.md

 While it took a lot of time to fine tune it, the end result is a simple but effective hi-hat controller that gets mounted directly on a standard hi-hat stand.

 ## See it in action
-I made a [small youtube video](https://youtube.com/shorts/4Iyc04RRA2g) showing how it works
+I made a <a href="https://youtube.com/shorts/4Iyc04RRA2g" target="_blank">small youtube video</a> showing how it works

 ---